- Mitre Peak

 Day 16 Christchurch to Franz Josef

-Continue south to Franz Josef village at the foot of New Zealand’s most famous glacier. where you will stay overnight at the locally rated 3-star Scenic Franz Josef Glacier Hotel.
+Continue south to Franz Josef village at the foot of New Zealand’s most famous glacier (145 miles, three hours), where you will stay overnight at the 3-star Scenic Franz Josef Glacier Hotel (3Q).
+The hotel boasts impressive mountain views, and facilities include a restaurant, spa pools, bar and laundry service.
+All 130 bedrooms are equipped with a television, tea and coffee-making facilities, and a hairdryer.
 Perhaps treat yourself to an optional Air Safari, flying over the Franz Josef Glacier, or a helicopter trip over the Twin Glacier.
 During your stay here please note that the west coast is an isolated area with a limited choice of accommodation, and consequently your hotel may be very busy (which may mean some delays).
-Facilities at the hotel include spa pools, bars and laundry service.
-All 130 bedrooms are equipped with a television, tea and coffee-making facilities, and a hairdryer.
 B, D

 Day 17 Franz Josef to Queenstown